Daremonic/payswitch-docs/payswitcher-cloud/payment-methods-setup/wallets/apple-pay/ios-application.md

 ## **Prerequisites**

-Before beginning to integrate Apple Pay with Hyperswitch, below prerequisites need to be fulfilled. _Please feel free to reach out to Hyperswitch support if you are stuck at any stage when integrating and testing Apple Pay._
+Before beginning to integrate Apple Pay with PaySwitcher, below prerequisites need to be fulfilled. _Please feel free to reach out to PaySwitcher support if you are stuck at any stage when integrating and testing Apple Pay._

 1. Apple Pay requires an Apple Developer Account.
 You can [Sign Up](https://developer.apple.com/programs/enroll/) for one here.
 2. You must have a valid SSL certificate on your domain _(meaning it begins with **https**)_